schadenfred/handsome_fencer-circle_c_i/README.md

 $ docker-compose run app rails new .
 ```

-If you're on a linux machine, you may need to chown the newly created files using:
+If you're on a linux machine, you may need to chown the newly created files:

 ```bash
 $ sudo chown <username><user group> -R .